-After each formal assessment meeting, a formal assessment report will be completed that clearly shows how the ECT is performing against the relevant standards.
+After each formal assessment meeting, a formal assessment report will be completed that clearly shows how the ECT is performing against the relevant standards, in line with the Appropriate Body requirements.
 The headteacher will also recommend to the appropriate body in the final assessment report at the end of the programme as to whether the ECT's performance is satisfactory against the relevant standards.